 Our Bush School was founded in 2015.

 Preschool-aged kids from our neighboring Machame community visit our Bush-School six days a week.
 Apart from conservation and sustainability, we teach some essential skills, such as reading, writing and English.
 We also provide the kids with breakfast at our school.
 So far there are twenty children enrolled in this program.

 Program for the primary school kids

-Primary school kids (7-10-year-olds) visit our school three days a week.
-Each visit takes about two hours.
+Primary school kids (7-10-year-olds) visit our school regularly, each visit takes about two hours.
 Apart from learning about conservation, they are also taught elementary biology and botany.
 Our environmentally focused course is a good addition to the conventional curriculum at a public school.
 There are thirty kids in this program now.